 The proposed frequency of trains on both lines is at most two per day in each direction.
-A fleet of 4 locomotives for the freight trains, 1 locomotive for passenger service and 1 spares are to be provided.
+A fleet of four locomotives for the freight trains, one locomotive for passenger service and one spare are to be provided.

 For the BDHR line, the following infrastructure must be supported: